 The Austroflamm stove described in this manual is manufactured and tested with a type A1 self-closing and locking door under EN test EN 13240.

 Operation is only permissible with closed/bolted door.

 4.2 Identification of the product

-In the following illustrations we give an overview of the most important dimensions and the nameplate positioning.
+The following illustrations provide an overview of the most important dimensions and the nameplate positioning.